SuleimanJuma/daily-burst-coach/README.md

     3. Validate and sanitize all user input.
     4. Use HTTPS endpoints everywhere.

 - **Testing & Debugging:**
-  - Manually tested all flows (signup, login, protected routes, settings, logout) and used browser dev tools for debugging.
+  - Manually tested all flows (signup, login, protected routes, settings, notifications, analytics, logout) and used browser dev tools for debugging.
   - **Why:** Ensures reliability and a smooth user experience.
   - **How to do it:**
     1. Test every user flow in the browser.
-    2. Use Supabase dashboard to verify data.
+    2. Use Supabase dashboard to verify data and analytics events.
     3. Check console for errors and fix them promptly.

 - **CI/CD & Deployment:**